Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy as probe of vHs type in tight-binding models

 In the lower plot in Fig.\ref{fig:graphene-lattice}(c) we plot the numerically calculated differential entropy as a function of chemical potential for $T=0.01 t_1$.
 The interval of both upper and lower parts is selected such that it covers all characteristic features from spectrum in panel (b).
 The analytic curve for $s_{\alpha}(\mu,T)$ from Eq.\eqref{eq:entropy-power-alpha} is plotted around chemical potential level $\epsilon_{+}(\vec{k}=\vec{M}_1)$ with $\alpha=1/4$ and $D_{+}/D_{-}=\sqrt{2}$ as red dashed line.
 It demonstrates good agreement with numerically calculated entropy per particle in the vicinity of vHs level and predicts the slope of the curve that passes through zero.
 Away from that level it also describes the peak and reduction of differential entropy, but the precision is not so accurate.
 As was noted in Refs.\cite{Tsaran2017Nature,Galperin2018}, one should expect the manifestation of main features in entropy in $-T,T$ interval around the corresponding energy level.
 In our case the theoretical curve is plotted in the range $-10T, 10T$, and still remains mostly valid.
 On the smaller chemical potential the analytic formula predicts less pronounced peak than the one that actually appears.
 The possible reason of such underestimation is the fact that the closely-placed Dirac points (see panel (b)) induce the entropy spikes \cite{Tsaran2017Nature}, and these spikes are partially merged with that coming from vHs.
+Notably, the Eq.\eqref{eq:Dirac-entropy} that describes differential entropy per particle near Dirac cone works well predicting the slope and its sign, but instead overestimates the height of dip and peak structure.
+The latter may be caused by level broadening as DoS does not drop to zero at Dirac cone if $\Gamma\neq 0$ \cite{Tsaran2017Nature}.